nautobot/nautobot-app-nornir/docs/admin/install.md

 ## Install Guide

 !!! note
-    Plugins can be installed manually or using Python's `pip`.
-See the [nautobot documentation](https://nautobot.readthedocs.io/en/latest/plugins/#install-the-package) for more details.
-The pip package name for this plugin is [`nautobot_plugin_nornir`](https://pypi.org/project/nautobot_plugin_nornir/).
+    Apps can be installed from the [Python Package Index](https://pypi.org/) or locally.
+See the [Nautobot documentation](https://docs.nautobot.com/projects/core/en/stable/user-guide/administration/installation/app-install/) for more details.
+The pip package name for this app is [`nautobot-plugin-nornir`](https://pypi.org/project/nautobot-plugin-nornir/).

-The plugin is available as a Python package via PyPI and can be installed with `pip`:
+The app is available as a Python package via PyPI and can be installed with `pip`:

 ```shell
 pip install nautobot-plugin-nornir